winlover32/azure-pipelines-agent/docs/design/byos.md

 # Elastic Self-hosted Agent Pools (formerly "BYOS: Bring Your Own Subscription Agent Pools")

-Mcrosoft-hosted agents are extremely convenient: low/no cost, no infrastructure to maintain, and elastic with demand.
+Microsoft-hosted agents are extremely convenient: low/no cost, no infrastructure to maintain, and elastic with demand.
 In return, customers must give up control over tools, capacity, and speed.
 On the other end of the spectrum, self-hosted agents offer the exact opposite set of trade-offs: full control over everything, at the expense of maintaining and paying for infrastructure.
 With self-hosted agents, elasticity is difficult to achieve.